-Gender stereotypes may create barriers to female entrepreneurs in gaining legitimacy (Calás et al., 2009; Edelman et al., 2018).
-The gender role congruity theory highlights the difficulties women face in gaining legitimacy in areas viewed as masculine fields and proposes that observers use different standards to evaluate performance of men and women in gendered contexts (Eagly & Karau, 2002; Koch et al., 2015).
-Thus, entrepreneurship, which is considered a masculine domain (Ahl, 2006; Gupta et al., 2009), dominated by masculine behaviors (Marlow & McAdam, 2011; McAdam et al., 2019) and specific values (Tatli et al., 2014), poses legitimacy challenges for women (Eagly & Karau, 2002) when seeking financing (Eddleston et al., 2016; Edelman et al., 2018; Guzman & Kacperczyk, 2019; Marlow & Patton, 2005; Murphy et al., 2007) or when approaching potential high skilled employees, suppliers, customers, and partners (Zimmerman & Zeitz, 2002).
+Gender stereotypes may create barriers to women entrepreneurs in gaining legitimacy (Calás et al., 2009; Edelman et al., 2018).
+The Gender Role Congruity Theory highlights the difficulties women face in gaining legitimacy in areas viewed as masculine fields, and proposes that observers use different standards to evaluate performance of men and women in gendered contexts (Eagly & Karau, 2002; Koch et al., 2015).
+Thus, entrepreneurship, which is considered a masculine domain (Ahl, 2006; Gupta et al., 2009), dominated by masculine behaviors (Marlow & McAdam, 2011; McAdam et al., 2019) and masculine-specific values (Tatli et al., 2014), poses legitimacy challenges for women (Eagly & Karau, 2002) when seeking financing (Eddleston et al., 2016; Edelman et al., 2018; Guzman & Kacperczyk, 2019; Marlow & Patton, 2005; Murphy et al., 2007), or when approaching potential high-skilled employees, suppliers, customers, and partners (Zimmerman & Zeitz, 2002).

 Access to capital.
-Obtaining financial resources is essential for new ventures (Davila et al., 2003), and is related to firm survival (Neeley & Van Auken, 2010) and performance (Hellmann & Puri, 2000).
-Access to external sources of finance is even more crucial for innovative startups that have high growth aspiration but suffer from a long "valley of death" (i.e., a long period with large expenditure before commercialization and without revenues and earnings; Auerswald & Branscomb, 2003).
-Obtaining such resources is crucial for new ventures (Kafeshani et al., 2018), allowing slack for experimentation and exploration of business opportunities (Wiklund & Shepherd, 2005) and signaling the quality of the startup to the labor market (Davila et al., 2003) and to potential customers and partners.
+Obtaining financial resources is essential for new ventures (Davila et al., 2003), and has an impact on firm survival (Neeley & Van Auken, 2010) and performance (Hellmann & Puri, 2000).
+Access to external sources of finance is even more crucial for innovative startups that have high growth aspirations but suffer from a long “valley of death” (i.e., a long period with high expenditures and without revenues and earnings before commercialization [Auerswald & Branscomb, 2003]).
+Obtaining such resources is crucial for new ventures (Kafeshani et al., 2018), allowing leeway for experimentation and exploration of business opportunities (Wiklund & Shepherd, 2005), and signaling the quality of the startup to the labor market (Davila et al., 2003) and to potential customers and partners.